cytrus-re/cytrus-re/README.md

 [**Click here!**](https://discord.gg/xMyFtrJ)

 ## How to set up

+WARNING:
+You are not allowed to rebrand the bot as your own creation.
+If we find a case of someone doing this, we'll try our hardest to take it down.
+You are allowed to self-host it, but your changes MUST be on GitHub.com, as a fork of Cytrus-RE AND credit must be given to the authors of Cytrus-RE.
+We'll also need to be able to contact you.

+By self-hosting Cytrus-RE, you agree to the above.

  Use `cd` to navigate into the cytrus-re folder, and then run
 ```bash
 npm install